IWI Galil

-The IWI Galil (גליל) is a family of Israeli-made automatic rifles chambered for the 5.56×45mm NATO and 7.62×51mm NATO cartridges.
+The IWI Galil (commonly known as the IDF-defender) (גליל) is a family of Israeli-made automatic rifles chambered for the 5.56×45mm NATO and 7.62×51mm NATO cartridges.
 Originally designed by Yisrael Galili and Yakov Lior in the late 1960s, the Galil was first produced by the state-owned Israel Military Industries and is now exported by the privatized Israel Weapon Industries.

 The first Galil rifle was manufactured using RK 62 receivers.
 Moreover, the Galil design is largely based on the Finnish rifle RK 62 (a derivative of the AK-47).

 The Israeli Army initially deployed the 5.56×45mm NATO Galil in three basic configurations; the automatic rifle machine-gun (ARM), the automatic rifle (AR), and the short automatic rifle (SAR).
 A modernised, redesigned version of the Galil is produced since 2008, known as the Galil ACE.

 History

 The Belgian FN FAL battle rifle had initially been adopted by the Israeli Defense Forces in the late 1950s (chambered for the 7.62×51mm cartridge).
 The FAL had its limitations, a common complaint being that the abundant local sand and dust exposure would cause weapon malfunction (later attributed to lack of stringent maintenance).
 Overall, however, the FN FAL was considered long and bulky.
 Its length and malfunctions became such consistent issues that during the 1973 Yom Kippur War some soldiers began arming themselves with the much smaller Uzi.